-Geometries as shown in figure 2 are not acceptable as they may cause prematurely failure of the expansion joint even at low stress.
+Geometries as shown in figure 2 and 3 are not acceptable as they may cause prematurely failure of the expansion joint even at low stress.

-Fig. 2: Unacceptable defects that reduce the performance of the PTFE bellow
+Fig. 3: Unacceptable defects that reduce the performance of the PTFE bellow

-- 1 Micro-cracks on the inside of the convolute - 2 sharp indentations of the support rings and bulging with notches - 3 Inhomogeneous shape partly with folding at the peaks - 4 Plastic deformation with stress whitening - 5 Sharp edged transitions with notches
+- 1. Micro-cracks on the inside of the convolute - 2. sharp indentations of the support rings and bulging with notches - 3.
+Inhomogeneous shape partly with folding at the peaks (pointed inlet significantly increases the notch effect) - 4.
+Plastic deformation with stress whitening - 5.
+Sharp edged transitions with notches

-Fig. 3: Homogeneous distribution of wall thickness of a POLYFLURON[®] expansion joint, source: SGL Group
+Fig. 4: Homogeneous distribution of wall thickness of a POLYFLURON